Men Need Twice as Much Exercise as Women to Cut Heart Risk

 “Women receive the same health benefits by exercising half as much as men,” the authors wrote in the journal Nature Cardiovascular Research.

 The most surprising result came from analyzing data from over 5,000 men and women suffering from ischemic heart disease.
-Researchers found that the over the eight-year observation period was three times lower in women who met the recommended weekly exercise guideline (150 minutes) compared to men with similar activity levels.
+Researchers found that, over the eight-year observation period, the mortality rate was three times lower in women who met the recommended weekly exercise guideline (150 minutes) compared to men with similar activity levels.

-As emphasized by Professor Yan Wang, the lead author of the study, both genders can gain “significant cardiovascular benefits” from physical activity.
+Professor Yan Wang, the study’s lead author, emphasized that both genders can gain substantial cardiovascular benefits from physical activity.

-The nature of gender differences in the need for health and preventive exercise remains unclear to scientists.
-The team suggested that the secret may lie in differences in sex hormones, muscle fibers, and the ability to metabolize sugar for energy production.
+The reason for the gender differences in how much preventive exercise each sex needs remains unclear.
+The team suggested that the explanation may lie in differences in sex hormones, muscle fibers, and the ability to metabolize glucose for energy production.

 Photo: pexels.com